 Photo by TIM GOUW

-We love feeling organised.
-To-do lists are an age-old tactic for keeping work overload in check and your brain free to focus on one task at a time.
+We love to feel organised.
+To-do lists are an age-old tactic for keeping work overload in check.
+Your brain is then free to focus on one task at a time.
 A study by Wake Forest University showed that, while tasks we haven’t done distract us, just making a plan to get them done can free us from this anxiety.

-Start by treating yourself to a really nice notebook – this will motivate you to get it out and put it on your desk.
-Take 5 minutes, over your morning coffee, to write out your tasks for the day.
+Start by treating yourself to a really nice notebook.
+This will motivate you to get it out and put it on your desk.
+Take five minutes, over your morning coffee, to write out your tasks for the day.
 Didn’t get everything done?
 Simply jot it down for tomorrow.
-Separate personal and professional tasks and avoid making the list too long – you want to feel the satisfaction of ticking things off as often as possible.
+Separate personal and professional tasks, and avoid making the list too long; you want to feel the satisfaction of ticking things off as often as possible.

-Otherwise known as ‘schedule blocking’, this process is important for work overload as it involves the use of an hour-by-hour diary.
+Otherwise known as “schedule blocking”, this process is important for work overload.
+It involves the use of an hour-by-hour diary.
 Using your to-do list, examine the number of hours you have in the day and block out certain times for certain tasks.
-Many people turn this into a creative process, using brightly coloured pens and highlighters to clearly demarcate their ‘blocks’.
+Many people turn this into a creative process.
+For example, they use bright-coloured pens and highlighters to clearly demarcate their “blocks”.
 By allotting time to tasks and breaking them down into manageable pieces, you’ll feel like you’ve got more control over your work life and are better able to manage expectations.

-We live in a world where ‘yes’ is the default.
-But we need to tame our inner ‘chimp’ and embrace the power of ‘no’.
-Our inner ‘chimp’ is our limbic system, the animalistic element of our brains that makes snap decisions.
-Instinctually, we act on impulse and say ‘yes’ to things, often without thinking.
-Before too long, our stress management goes out of the window and we find ourselves bogged down with tasks and engagements we can’t handle.
-As nice as that colleague is, recognise your limits and be confident enough to say: ‘No, I’m sorry, I can’t fit that into my schedule right now.’
+We live in a world where “yes” is the default.
+However, we need to tame our inner “chimp” and embrace the power of “no”.
+Our inner “chimp” is our limbic system, the animalistic element of our brains that makes snap decisions.
+Instinctually, we act on impulse and say “yes” to things, often without thinking.
+Before too long, our stress management goes out of the window; we find ourselves bogged down with tasks and engagements we can’t handle.
+As nice as that colleague is, recognise your limits and be confident enough to say: “No, I’m sorry, I can’t fit that into my schedule right now.”
 And… breathe.

-The last place you may want to look for avoiding work related stress is your mobile, but it is actually a great way to avoid work overload and ensure your head is a happy, clear place.
-By utilising our mobile phone rental service, you can ensure that your fellow employees are always one click away from an app such as Headspace, which is described as a “gym membership for your mind” and allows you to meditate from the comfort of your office desk.
+The last place you may want to look for avoiding work-related stress is your mobile, but it’s actually a great way to avoid work overload and ensure your head is in a happy, clear place.
+By utilising a mobile phone rental service, you can ensure your fellow employees are always one click away from an app such as Headspace, which is described as a “gym membership for your mind” and allows you to meditate from the comfort of your office desk.

 Ever feel like you’d like to escape from the office entirely?
 Changing the scenery by taking a walk or working in a different space is a great way to take a step back and reduce stress levels.

-If you’re struggling with work overload, it’s important that you don’t go it alone.
+If you’re struggling with work overload, it’s important you don’t go it alone.
 Check out free resources, such as Mind UK or the Calm app for more information, or speak to your boss.
-You should always consult your GP if you think you are suffering from physical symptoms of personal or work related stress.
+You should always consult your GP if you think you are suffering from physical symptoms of personal or work-related stress.